phu0ngng/nccl/doc/source/env.rst

 Values accepted
 ^^^^^^^^^^^^^^^
 The default output file is *stdout* unless this environment variable is set.
+The filename can also be set to ``/dev/stdout`` or ``/dev/stderr`` to direct NCCL debug logging output to those predefined I/O streams.
+This also has the effect of making the output line buffered.

 Setting ``NCCL_DEBUG_FILE`` will cause NCCL to create and overwrite any previous files of that name.